MUTOR-2/ScienceOfMusic/_units/02/index.md

 The auditory system's ability to localize sounds depends to a certain extent on the shape of the pinna and the head (see Outer Ear), but the bulk of this amazing ability depends on the binaural system.
 When sounds arrive from a certain location, the wavefronts arrive at the closer ear first, and the time difference between the arrival times of sound to the closer ear and the further ear is known as interaural time difference, or ITD.
 Sounds from a certain location also contain more energy at the closer ear compared to the further ear, and this difference in sound levels is termed interaural level difference, or ILD.
 Since low-frequency sounds have longer wavelengths and are thus more likely to get around the head, ILDs tend to be a more helpful cue for higher frequencies whereas ITDs are more helpful for low frequencies.

 Jeffress (1948) proposed a model of how the auditory system computes interaural time differences so as to localize sounds.
 The model involved a coincidence detector in the brain, in the form of a set of neurons that fire when the two sounds from the left and right ears reach the neuron simultaneously.
-These coincidence detection neurons were later found in the Nucleus Leminaris of the owl {% include cite ref="Carr" %}, which corresponds to the Medial Superior Olive of mammals (Smith et al, 1998).
+These coincidence detection neurons were later found in the Nucleus Leminaris of the owl {% include cite ref="carr_and_konishi" %}, which corresponds to the Medial Superior Olive of mammals (Smith et al, 1998).
 The Lateral Superior Olive was found to be sensitive to level differences between the ears.
 Since the MSO is sensitive to ITDs and the LSO is sensitive to ILDs, together the superior olivary complex is responsible for much of binaural hearing.

 {% include img-figure url="./mso_itd.jpg" description="Interaural Time Difference" width="500px" %}
 {% include img-figure url="./mso_ild.jpg" description="Interaural Level Difference" width="500px" %}